rlondon3/Image-Processing-API-/README.md

 OVERVIEW
 ===============
 In total there are four images.
 Each image should be resized by designating the image name, width, and height in the url.
 Each resized image should be written to the assets/thumb folder of this project.
 Image names are bridge, building, mountains, and river.
 Each image is in jpg format.
+To resize a photo please use the example link below.

 Example: api/image?file=building&width=200&height=200

 Endpoints
 ------------